Go to Facebook to interact. Home

 How you are fallen from heaven, O Lucifer, son of the morning!
 How you are cut down to the ground, you who weakened the nations!
 For you have said in your heart: 'I will ascend into heaven, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation on the farthest sides of the north; I will ascend above the heights of the clouds, I will be like the Most High.'
 Yet you shall be brought down to Sheol, to the lowest depths of the Pit.
 Isaiah 14:12-15

 Michael will insure the preservation of the people of God all the rest of the way through the Great Tribulation.
 At that time, it will be his job to stand up for God's people, the Jews.
-And, that will be the thing that will begin to turn the tide against Satan, Antichrist and their dark kingdom on Earth.
+And, doubtless, this will turn the tide against Satan, his Antichrist and all their dark kingdom followers on Earth.

-The second ray of Son-shine that breaks through the clouds in the opening words of Daniel 12, is the statement, at that time your people -- everyone whose name is found written in the book -- will be delivered.
+The second ray of Son-shine in these opening words of Daniel 12, is the statement, at that time your people -- everyone whose name is found written in the book -- will be delivered.
 That's certainly a breath of fresh air, is it not?
-The deliverance and restoration of Israel is one of the great themes of the Old and New Testaments, by the way.
-My, how often it is repeated in the Word of God.
+The deliverance and restoration of Israel is one of the great themes of both the Old and New Testaments.
+How often it is repeated in the Word of God!
 Here are a few samples.